 Authors of secondary analyses using shared data must attest that their use was in accordance with the terms (if any) agreed to upon their receipt.
 They must also reference the source of the data using its unique, persistent identifier to provide appropriate credit to those who generated it and allow searching for the studies it has supported.
 Authors of secondary analyses must explain completely how theirs differ from previous analyses.
-In addition, those who generate and then share clinical trial data sets deserve substantial credit for their number of tables and figures.
+In addition, those who generate and then share clinical trial data sets deserve substantial credit for their efforts.
+Those using data collected by others should seek collaboration with those who collected the data.
+As collaboration will not always be possible, practical, or desired, the efforts of those who generated the data must be recognized.